Thierry-Dumont/RKkit/README.md

 I also hope to implement  B-series in the future.

-Some sage/jupyter notebooks are provided: they probably provide  the best way to test this code.
+Some sage/jupyter notebooks are provided: they probably provide  the best way to learn and to test this code.

 #### References: ####